Cherushii: Music

 In 2013, Cherushii signed with 100% Silk and released Queen of Cups, a four track album described as an "expansive blueprint of slow-burn deep house but threads it through with waves of synth wash, acid flash, and simmering strobe glow, for a loose yet composed suite of 21st-century free-spirit pulse generation."
-In 2015, Cherushii released Starlight Express, Nobody's Fool, and Far Away So Close, 3 EPs.
+In 2015, Cherushii released three EPs: Starlight Express, Nobody's Fool, and Far Away So Close.
 In 2016 Cherushii released Manic.
 Influenced by house music, Detroit techno, and disco, she released several recordings on the independent dance music label 100% Silk, including Queen of Cups, Far Away So Close, and Memory of Water, reissued in 2017.
-KQED named Cherushii's album Meow Wolf’s Arcade Soundtracks: Wiggy’s Plasma Plex one of the 10 best Bay Area albums of 2016.
+KQED named Cherushii's album with her then-partner, Meow Wolf’s Arcade Soundtracks: Wiggy’s Plasma Plex one of the 10 best Bay Area albums of 2016.
 Fellow electronic musician Maria Minerva has called Cherushii "criminally underrated".

 After her death, 100% Silk released a memorial edition tape of Memory of Water, previously out of print.
 In 2019, the EP Cherushii & Maria Minerva was released, that had been nearly completed before Cherushii died and features repurposed tracks from previous Cherushii releases.

 Gear

 Cherushii opted for hardware analog gear at a time when laptops were transforming electronic music production and was known to carry heavy suitcases full of equipment to her shows.
-She used a Yamaha RS7000 before advancing onto the Elektron Octatrack of which she was quoted as saying: "Like most Elektron gear, learning to play it is an ongoing journey that you definitely won't complete in the first few months.
-But its ability to sequence both audio and MIDI makes it a great machine for live sets, and you can't beat its compact size for travel."
-Cherushii also used the compact Access Virus TI, a digital multitimbral polyphonic synth.
-Among her gear was also a hand built and highly modified X0xb0x (analog Roland TB-303 hardware clone), which she received as a gift from fellow musicians.